What is Disorderly Conduct?

 It is illegal to threaten or injure people in an attempt to stop them from exercising their rights or privileges.
 This includes damaging property in an intimidating manner.
 The law also says it is illegal to disguise yourself with a mask to break this law.

 If you have been charged with disorderly conduct, there are defenses.
-Speak with an experienced criminal defense attorney concerning your legal options.
+Discuss your case with our Nashville team of attorneys concerning your legal options today.